 The fee invoice will also include incidental charges which are additional to the basic school fee.
 These include personal accident insurance, school fees remission scheme, bluecoat magazine, parent’s association fee, transition year fee, additional text-books, external exam fees, prescriptions, day trips, etc.

 Most incidental charges are incurred during the school year, for example, photos, school day trips, supplementary texts/materials, etc. Therefore, they cannot be notified to parents in advance.
 These charges are allocated to the fee account and are due for payment with the basic school fee.

 For further information on the basic fees and incidental charges applicable for the 2019/2020 academic year please review Fee Information.

-Per the school’s Terms and Conditions of entry, as acknowledged by signing the Acceptance Form, all school fees are payable in advance and are due, in full, prior to the first day of term in August and January.
-When parents send their children to The King’s Hospital School they accept to undertake to pay the school fees in two instalments in August and January or by direct debit over 8 months from August to March.
+Under our Terms and Conditions of entry, as acknowledged by signing the Acceptance Form, all school fees are payable in advance and are due, in full, prior to the first day of term in August and January.
+When parents send their children to The King’s Hospital School they accept to undertake to pay the school fees in two instalments in August and January or by direct debit over eight months from August to March.

 For further information on the payment options available to parents for the 2019/2020 academic year please review Payment of Fees.

 All school fees are payable in advance and are due, in full, prior to the first day of term in August and January unless the fee account is being paid through the direct debit payment option.

 Under exceptional circumstances, alternative payment schedules may be agreed for families experiencing temporary financial difficulties.
 The school will consider all circumstances which effect the prompt payment of fees onerous in the short term.
 The onus is on parents to notify the Finance Department of the requirement for this arrangement as soon as possible.
 Alternative payment schedules are only valid when discussed and agreed with the Finance Department and written confirmation of the amended payment schedule and terms have been received.
 There is no facility available for parents to set their own payment terms.